asifhossian/even-odd-number-check/README.md

 - An even number is an integer that is exactly divisible by 2.
 - An odd number is an integer that is not exactly divisible by 2.

+**C programming language modulus % operator computes the remainder when the number is divided by 2**